danielpalen/quanser-rl-agents/README.md

 #### Training with Custom Hyperparameter Settings
 By default a default set of hyperparameters is loaded from `hyperparameters/[algorithm]/[environoment].yaml`.
-But each of the algorithms' sub commands `(REPS|ACREPS|PPO)` can take custom hyperparameter commands.
+However, each of the algorithms' subcommands `(REPS|ACREPS|PPO)` can take custom hyperparameter commands.
 To figure out the available hyperparameters that can be set the `-h` flag can be run on the algorithms subcommand, e.g. `python run.py REPS -h` returns:
 ```